pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 ## Testing Early

 The way I used tests before was as a guideline for whether or not I was ready to sit an exam.
-I would cram and consume materials, and then only when I felt like I was almost ready would I start taking practice tests.
+I'd cram and consume materials, and then only when I felt like I was almost ready would I start taking practice tests.
 The goal at that point was to check what I knew and to identify gaps that needed revision.

 This has changed.
 Today when I start a study session on a topic the first thing I do is look for some test questions to answer.
 It does not have to be a full practice exam or a set of 50 questions.
 No, I want about 5 specific questions on the topic I am about to study.